wyuaq/FPN-OAMP-THz-Channel-Estimation/README.md

 ### Step 1: Set the environment

-Create a new conda environment and install all dependencies.
-It is highly suggested to run the codes on GPU, though they can work on CPU as well.
+Create a new conda environment and install dependencies.
+It is highly suggested to run the codes on GPU, though they work on CPU as well.

 ```
 conda create --name <your_environment_name> --file requirements.txt